• Skip to primary navigation

 Beans or Not?

 To balance and round out this vegetarian dinner, I include white cannellini beans.
 They have a smooth texture and nutty flavor that pairs deliciously with this mushroom orzo pasta recipe.
-However, this orzo is fabulous on its own without their inclusion.
+However, this recipe is delicious on its own without their inclusion.
 They can be omitted if desired.

 • Milk of Choice: For this recipe I use Homemade Cashew Milk.
 It’s similar to whole milk and works well in this recipe.
 Feel free to use plant milk of choice or whole milk.